ybruce61414/task-management/README.md

   - The query string **mock=true** is used to activate mock server.
   - Mock sever: [Mirage.js](https://miragejs.com/docs/getting-started/introduction/) (using in-memory database)
   - Working principle:
-    - Mirage mocks the HTTP boundary, it intercepts any `XMLHttpRequest` or `fetch` requests you js app makes and lets you mock the response.
+    - Mirage mocks the HTTP boundary, it intercepts any `XMLHttpRequest` or `fetch` requests your app makes and lets you mock the response.

 ## Overview
 The app demonstrate **creating/editing/deleting**  actions of tasks and has some features: